Last updated on April 17th, 2024

 1. The science of studying the Sun and its influence in the Solar System is called “heliophysics”.
 “Helio-” refers to the Sun, and “-physics” to the study of matter, energy, and their interaction.

 2. Although the Sun is extremely big, there are other stars in the Universe that are even larger.
-UY Scuti, in the Scutum Constellation, is 1,708 largest star than the Sun, and is the largest star known to date.
+UY Scuti, in the Scutum Constellation, is 1,708 times wider than the Sun, and is the largest star known to date.

 3. The Sun does not only emit visible light, it also generates ultraviolet light, infrared, radio waves, X-rays, and gamma-rays.
 The energy from the Sun makes life possible on Earth.

 4. The hottest part of the Sun is its core (15 million °C).
-Surprisingly, the following hottest part of the Sun is its corona, which is the outermost region of its atmosphere and can reach 3 million °C; and not its surface, the photosphere, which has an average temperature of 5,500 °C.
+Surprisingly, the following hottest part of the Sun is its corona and not its surface, the photosphere, which has an average temperature of 5,500 °C.

 5. The Sun orbits the centre of the Milky Way, carrying the rest of the Solar System (planets, asteroids, comets) with it.